jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 noteworthy, though: First of all you might notice that some components of the grammar (or "production rules" as they are commonly called) have names with a leading underscore ``_``.
-It is a convention to mark those elements, in which we are on interested on their own account, with an underscore ``_``.
-When moving from the concrete syntax-tree to a more abstract syntax-tree, these elements could be substituted by their content, to simplify the tree.
+It is a convention to mark those elements, in which we are not interested on their own account, with an underscore ``_``.
+When moving from the concrete syntax-tree to a more abstract syntax-tree, these elements could be substituted by their content to simplify the tree.

 Secondly, some production rules carry a name written in capital letters.
-This is also a convention to mark those symbols which with other parser-generators would represent tokens delivered by a lexical scanner.
+This is also a convention to mark those symbols which represent tokens that would be delivered by the lexical scanner of a classical parser generator.
-DHParser is a "scanner-less" parser, which means that the breaking down of the string into meaningful tokens is done in place with regular expressions (like in the definition of ``_EOF``) or simple combinations of regular expressions (see the definition of ``_INT`` above).
-Their is no sharp distinction between tokens and other symbols in DHParser, but we keep it as a loose convention.
-Regular expressions are enclosed in forward slashes and follow the standard syntax of Perl-style regular expression that is also used by the "re"-module of the Python standard library.
-(Don't worry about the number of backslashes in the line defining ``_CHARS`` for now!)
+DHParser, however, is a "scanner-less" parser, which means that the breaking down of the string into meaningful tokens is done "in place" with regular expressions (as seen in the definition of ``_EOF``, above) or simple combinations of regular expressions (see the definition of ``_INT``, above).
+Their is no sharp distinction between tokens and other symbols in DHParser.

+Regular expressions are enclosed in forward slashes and follow the standard syntax of Perl-style regular expressions.
+As regular expressions are passed through to the `re`_-module of the Python Standard Library this is exactly the regular expression syntax of this module.
+If installed, Matthew Barnett's `regex`_-module is preferred to the re-module of the Standard Library.

-Finally, it is another helpful convention to indent the definitions of symbols that have only been introduced to simplify an otherwise unnecessarily complicated definition (e.g. the definition of ``number``, above) or to make it more understandable by giving names to its components (like ``_EOF``).
+Finally, it is another helpful convention to indent the definitions of symbols that have only been introduced to simplify an otherwise unnecessarily complicated definition (e.g. the definition of ``number``, above) or to make it more understandable by giving names to its components (like ``_INT``, ``_FRAC`` and ``_EXP``).

-Before we try this with some examples, we have to turn DHParser's optimizations off to get consistent node-names in the following syntax-trees.
+Before we try this with some examples, we will for the purpose of learning turn DHParser's optimizations off.
 (Most of DHParser's speed-optimizations work by "compressing" nested parsers into "smart" regular expressions if possible.
 However, the serialization of the respective parser objects might yield different node-names for anonymous-nodes